haligonda/haligonda.github.io/_posts/2022-2-24-Reasons-And-Persons.md

 ---

-Derek Parfitt is a bastion of the Effective Altruism community and I was told that this was the book of his that I should most read.
+Derek Parfitt is a bastion of the Effective Altruism community and I was told that this was the book of his I should most read.
 I believe the summary of the back of the book sums it up excellently so share it wholesale:

 >